AlbanBloorRiley/INS_IEP/README.md

 The INS_IEP repository is organized as follows:

-Component Formation/        source code for forming the various matrices and functions used by INS_IEP Conversions/        source code for converting between easyspin sytax and mathmatical optimisation syntax Examples/        collection of INS_IEP example scripts Numerical Methods/    source code for the numerical methods used Paper/        source code for the JOSS paper (under review) Tests/        unit tests for INS_IEP
+INS_IEP/      source code for the package
+Examples/        collection of INS_IEP example scripts Paper/        source code for the JOSS paper (under review) Tests/        unit tests for INS_IEP